checkmarx-ts/CxAnalytix/README.md

 ## Version History
+* 1.1.4
+  * FEATURES
+    * Added EngineStart/EngineFinished fields to the scan summary; no-change scans will be indicated with DateTime.MinValue
+  * BUG FIXES
+    * Issue #20: Date parsing error in non-US locale
 * 1.1.3
   * BUG FIXES
     * Issue #18: Error when attempting to retrieve policy violation data from SAST 9.0
 * 1.1.2
   * FEATURES
     * Dockerfile now available as a release artifact